 Oh, did we mention there are no extra fees for a long birth?
 That would go against everything we believe.
 Our fees stay the same whether your birth takes six hours or 60 hours (yep, we've supported 60-hour births).
 Birth Kalamazoo even has a special backup fund to bring in a fresh doula if things run really long, at no extra cost to you.
 We've got you covered.

 We believe in professionalism and certification.
 All of our doulas are either certified or working toward certification with DONA International.
 Our owner Jessica English is one of less than 60 advanced certified doulas worldwide.
 This is an important time in your life, and we take our role seriously, as professionals.

 There are more than 70 organizations that certify birth doulas now, and most of them have just sprung up in just the past few years.
 And because this isn't a licensed profession, some people call themselves doulas without any formal training at all.

 We've chosen DONA International because it is the largest, longest-standing and most respected certifying agency.
-The training is in-person (we don't think online training prepares doulas for this hands-on work), rigorous, and... well, legit.
-To maintain certification, our doulas need to stay up to date with continuing education.
-We have a strong code of ethics and clear standards of practice.
+The training is rigorous, in-depth, hands-on and... well, legit.
+To maintain certification, our doulas also need to stay up to date with continuing education.
+(Can you believe some other "certifying" organizations just certify a doula for life after a short training, without any documented hands-on experience and without the requirement for long-term continuing education?)
+DONA International has a strong code of ethics and clear standards of practice.
 If there was ever a problem with your doula, you'd have recourse not just through Birth Kalamazoo, but also through our certifying organization.
 All of this matters to us, a lot.